Shotgun caused gaping hole in Arbery's chest, fatal bleeding

 Robert Rubin, one of Travis McMichael's attorneys, noted that the medical examiner wrote in his report that Arbery died from wounds “sustained during a struggle for a shotgun.”

 “Were you aware that Mr. Arbery had his hand on the gun?”
-Rubin asked Donogue, who answered that he was.
+Rubin asked Donoghue, who answered that he was.

 Despite the gunshot to his right wrist, Rubin said, “nothing prevented Mr. Arbery from holding the gun with one hand and swinging and punching with the other hand.”